navikt/dataverk-airflow/README.md

 extra_envs: dict: dict with environment variables example: {"key": "value", "key2": "value2"}
 allowlist: list: list of hosts and port the task needs to reach on the format host:port
 requirements_path: bool: Path (including filename) to your requirements.txt
+python_version: str: Desired Python version for the environment your code will be running in when using the default image.
+We offer only supported versions of Python, and default to the latest version if this parameter is omitted.
+See https://devguide.python.org/versions/ for available versions.
 resources: dict: Specify required cpu and memory requirements (keys in dict: request_memory, request_cpu, limit_memory, limit_cpu), default None
 startup_timeout_seconds: int: pod startup timeout
 retries: int: Number of retries for task before DAG fails, default 3